 We usually have a maximum of 12 people in each of our kitchens.
 Depending on the type of class, the group may be a bit smaller.
 We have two kitchens in which we host our classes, one in a typical Parisian cave, the other on the second floor of the school.

 Only those who are registered participants for the class can be in the kitchen area.
 This is for the comfort, interaction, and participation of the attendees.
-In our experience, cooking is not a spectator sport – it is best when you get your hands in!
+In our experience, cooking is not a spectator sport – it is best when you get your hands dirty!
 If you are a family member waiting for someone, you are welcome in the waiting area.
 Please note that this also pertains to very young children.
 For the comfort of all the participants, we do not allow very young children being watched by their parents in the classroom areas.

-We do try to stick fairly close to the menus listed on line for the class, however, if you do have a problem with one of the dishes, please let us know in advance and we will try to find a substitute for you if possible!
+We do try to stick fairly closely to the menus listed online for the class.
+However, if you do have a problem with one of the dishes, please let us know in advance and we will try to find a substitute for you if possible!
 Please keep in mind that while we would be pleased to have you, there may be occasions where the menu is not easily amended.

 NO!
 Just bring yourself.
 We have everything on site you will need for the class: aprons, recipes, pencils (to take notes of course!)...

 Yes.
 All classes found on this portion of the website are in English.
 We have a team of chefs that we work with, and those that lead our English-speaking classes will be fluent in English.